onparallel/parallel-claude-test/ops/prod/README.md

 ## Server image

-The server image is built by copying all files inside ops/prod/image in a vanilla Amazon Linux instance and running
+The server image is built by copying all files inside `ops/prod/image` in a vanilla Amazon Linux instance and running

 ```
-sudo bash build.s
+sudo bash build.sh
 ```

 This script will install all the dependencies needed, including: